pyrddlgym-project/pyRDDLGym/docs/jax.rst

 -------------------

 By default, pyRDDLGym simulates using Python and stores the outputs of intermediate expressions in NumPy arrays.
-However, if additional structure such as gradients are required, or if simulation is slow, the environment can be compiled using JAX by changing the backend:
+However, if additional structure such as gradients are required, or if simulation is slow using the default backend, the environment can be compiled using JAX by changing the backend:

 .. code-block:: python